recsys-benchmark/DaisyRec-v2.0/README.md

 ## Ranking Perofmrance for Reference

-Please refer to 'ranking_results' folder for the ranking performance of different baselines across various datasets.
+Please refer to 'ranking_results' folder for the ranking performance of different baselines across various datasets. ***Updating soon ...***

 ## TODO List